Exploring the connection between compact object mergers and fast X-ray transients: The cases of LXT 240402A and EP250207b: Introduction

-The proposed link between compact-object mergers and FXRTs can now be tested, for the first time, thanks to the advent of sensitive wide-field X-ray facilities, such as \textit{Einstein Probe} (EP), designed to systematically uncover FXRTs and their progenitors \citep[e.g.,][]{Yuan2015,Yuan2022}.
-Establishing whether a fraction of FXRTs arise from compact-object mergers would have broad implications for multi-messenger astrophysics: it would hand us a new tool to probe the diversity of their central engines and outflow structures, while expanding the landscape of EM counterparts of potential GW sources, beyond the standard gamma-ray selection.
+The proposed link between compact-object mergers and FXRTs can now be tested, for the first time, thanks to the advent of sensitive wide-field X-ray facilities, such as the \textit{Einstein Probe} (EP), designed to systematically uncover FXRTs and their progenitors \citep[e.g.][]{Yuan2015,Yuan2022}.
+Establishing whether a fraction of FXRTs arise from compact-object mergers would have broad implications for multi-messenger astrophysics, as it would hand us a new tool to probe the diversity of their central engines and outflow structures, while expanding the landscape of EM counterparts of potential GW sources, beyond the standard gamma-ray selection.

 In this work, we present our study of two recent FXRTs - LXT240402A and EP250207b - and explore whether they are the result of a compact-object merger.
-Without the canonical indicator of a short duration ($\lesssim$2 s) gamma-ray prompt phase, the most immediate discriminator of a merger origin is the environment: the host-galaxy type, its star-formation rate, and the transient’s location within its host \citep[e.g.][]{Bloom2002,Zhang2007,Fong2013,OConnor2022}.
-Whereas a large fraction of well-localized FXRTs are consistent with being powered by the explosions of massive stars \citep{Sun2025SN,OConnor2025}, both of our targets are potentially associated to two nearby quiescent galaxies with no signs of on-going star-formation, and are thus prime candidates for merger-driven explosions.
+Without the canonical indicator of a short duration ($\lesssim$2 s) gamma-ray prompt phase, the most immediate discriminator of a merger origin are the properties of the environment: the host-galaxy type, its star-formation rate, and the transient’s location within its host \citep[e.g.][]{Bloom2002,Zhang2007,Fong2013,OConnor2022}.
+Whereas a large fraction of well-localised FXRTs are consistent with being powered by the explosions of massive stars \citep{Sun2025SN,OConnor2025}, both of our targets are potentially associated with two nearby quiescent galaxies with no signs of ongoing star-formation, and are thus prime candidates for merger-driven explosions.

-The paper is organized as follows: we present observations of LXT~240402A and EP2502027a in Sect.~\ref{sec:obslxt} and Sect.~\ref{sec:obsEP25027}, respectively.
-After characterizing their prompt emission, afterglow phase and environment, we place constraints on their associated kilonova in Sect.~\ref{sec:kn} and discuss other progenitor signatures in Sect.~\ref{sec:other}.
-Throughout this work, we adopt a flat $\Lambda$CDM cosmology + BAO with $H_0 = 67.66$~$\mathrm{km\ s^{-1}\ Mpc^{-1}}$ and $\Omega_m = 0.3111$ \citep{Planck2020}.
-Spectral fits are carried out within {\sc xspec} \citep{Arnaud1996} by minimizing the Cash statistics \citep{Cash1979}.
+The paper is organised as follows: We present observations of LXT~240402A and EP2502027a in Sect.~\ref{sec:obslxt} and Sect.~\ref{sec:obsEP25027}, respectively.
+After characterising their prompt emission, afterglow phase, and environment, we place constraints on their associated kilonova in Sect.~\ref{sec:kn} and discuss other progenitor signatures in Sect.~\ref{sec:other}.
+Throughout this work, we adopt a flat $\Lambda$ Cold Dark Matter cosmology + BAO with $H_0 = 67.66$~$\mathrm{km\ s^{-1}\ Mpc^{-1}}$ and $\Omega_m = 0.3111$ \citep{Planck2020}.
+Spectral fits were carried out within {\sc xspec} \citep{Arnaud1996} by minimising the Cash statistics \citep{Cash1979}.
 Uncertainties are quoted at the 68\% confidence level unless stated otherwise.

-\section{Observations and Data Analysis}
+\section{Observations and data analysis}